Ndivhoniswani/Machine-Learning-Classification-Model/README.md

-# Lets build a model to predict whether a customer will become inactive?
+# Lets build a model to predict if a customer will become inactive?